swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ## Creating, moving, copying, and removing

-We've created a file called `all_data` using the redirection operator `>`.
+We first created a file called `all_data` using the redirection operator `>`.
 This file is critical - it's our analysis results - so we want to make copies so that the data is backed up.
-Lets copy the file using the `cp` command.
+Let's copy the file using the `cp` command.
 The `cp` command backs up the file.
 Navigate to the `data` directory and enter:

     cp all_data all_data_backup